joejcollins/steve-zodiac/README.md

-# songbooks
+# Stretton Strummers Songbooks

-Stretton Strummers songbooks in LaTeX.
+...in LaTeX.

 See <https://joejcollins.github.io/steve-zodiac/> for notes.